A General Theory of the Stochastic Linear Bandit and Its Applications

 \ARTICLEAUTHORS{ \AUTHOR{Nima Hamidi} \AFF{Department of Statistics, Stanford University, \EMAIL{hamidi@stanford.edu}} \AUTHOR{Mohsen Bayati} \AFF{ Graduate School of Business, Stanford University, \EMAIL{bayati@stanford.edu}} }

-\ABSTRACT{ In this paper, we study the well-known stochastic linear bandit problem where a decision-maker sequentially chooses among a set of given actions, observes their noisy reward, and aims to maximize her cumulative expected reward over a horizon of length $T$.
-In this paper, we first introduce a general analysis framework and a family of rate optimal algorithms for the problem.
-We show that this family of algorithms includes well-known algorithms such as \emph{optimism in the face of uncertainty linear bandit} (OFUL) and \emph{Thompson sampling} (TS) as special cases.
-The proposed analysis technique directly captures complexity of uncertainty in the action sets that we show is tied to regret analysis of any policy.
-This insight allows us to design a new rate-optimal policy, called \emph{Sieved-Greedy} (SG), that reduces the over-exploration problem in existing algorithms.
-SG utilizes data to discard the actions with relatively low uncertainty and then choosing one among the remaining actions greedily.
-In addition to proving that SG is theoretically rate-optimal, our empirical simulations show that SG significantly outperforms existing benchmarks such as greedy, OFUL, and TS.
-Moreover, our analysis technique yields a number of new results such as obtaining poly-logarithmic (in $T$) regret bounds for OFUL and TS, under a generalized gap assumption and a margin condition, as in literature on contextual bandits.
-We also improve regret bounds of these algorithms for the sub-class of $k$-armed contextual bandit problems by a factor $\sqrt{k}$. }
+\ABSTRACT{ Recent growing adoption of experimentation in practice has led to a surge of attention to multiarmed bandits as a technique to reduce the opportunity cost of online experiments.
+In this setting, a decision-maker sequentially chooses among a set of given actions, observes their noisy rewards, and aims to maximize her cumulative expected reward (or minimize regret) over a horizon of length $T$.
+In this paper, we introduce a general analysis framework and a family of algorithms for the stochastic linear bandit problem that includes well-known algorithms such as the \emph{optimism-in-the-face-of-uncertainty-linear-bandit} (OFUL) and \emph{Thompson sampling} (TS) as special cases.
+Our analysis technique bridges several streams of prior literature and yields a number of new results.
+First, our new notion of \emph{optimism in expectation} gives rise to a new algorithm, called \emph{sieved greedy} (SG) that reduces the overexploration problem in OFUL.
+SG utilizes the data to discard actions with relatively low uncertainty and then choosing one among the remaining actions greedily.
+In addition to proving that SG is theoretically rate optimal, our empirical simulations show that SG outperforms existing benchmarks such as greedy, OFUL, and TS.
+The second application of our general framework is (to the best of our knowledge) the first polylogarithmic (in $T$) regret bounds for OFUL and TS, under similar conditions as the ones by \cite{goldenshluger2013linear}.
+Finally, we obtain sharper regret bounds for the $k$-armed contextual MABs by a factor of $\sqrt{k}$. }